IBM-Cloud/secure-file-storage/README.md

   - Branch: master
   - Path .tekton
 - Worker: (Beta) IBM Managed workers (Tekton Pipelines v0.11.2) in DALLAS
-- Triggers: BUILD, DEPLOY, ROTATE_STORAGE_CREDENTIALS, ...
+- Triggers: git-BUILD-DEPLOY-two-task, BUILD, DEPLOY, ROTATE_STORAGE_CREDENTIALS, ...
-- Environment Properties - stuff copied from the initial toolchain creation.
-Change the service plans as described in the README if required
+- Environment Properties - stuff copied from the initial toolchain creation.   **Note** Change the service plans as described above if required.

 Once the toolchain has completed, the application will be available at `https://secure-file-storage.<your-cluster-ingress-domain>`.
+The exact string is displayed in the log of one of the DEPLOY triggers.

+Click **Run Pipeline** and choose the triggers: BUILD then DEPLOY.

+### Uninstall
-The toolchain includes a stage named **UNINSTALL (manual)**.
+The toolchain includes a stage/trigger named **UNINSTALL (manual)**.
 This stage can only be triggered manually and will remove all resources created by the toolchain (app and services).

-**Note:** If the deploy stage fails with the error, *The account already has an instance created with the Lite plan*, configure the stage's environment variables `COS_PLAN=standard` or `APP_ID_PLAN=graduated-tier` or `CLOUDANT_PLAN=standard` based on the failed service.
-You can then re-run the deploy stage (you do not need to re-create the toolchain).

 ## Code Structure